PREPARING PRISONERS FOR REENTRY

 Finding employment is perhaps the biggest hurdle.
 Many former prisoners don’t experience the success that Larry did, simply because they aren’t given the chance to prove themselves a changed man or woman.

-Spearheaded by Prison Fellowship, the Second Prison Project is working to expose the second prison in America and unlock the full potential of men and women with a criminal record.
+The Second Prison Project, a program of Prison Fellowship, is working to expose the second prison in America and unlock the full potential of men and women with a criminal record.